Anish407/Tryout_Docker/readme.md

 BuildKit produces two outputs
    - Image A: contains amd64 binaries + layers
    - Image B: contains arm64 binaries + layers
-   - --push uploads both images AND a “manifest list”
+   - --push uploads both images AND a â€œmanifest listâ€

-The manifest is like an index: “this tag has two variants; pick the one matching the client machine.”
-At runtime, the correct one is auto-selected
+The manifest is like an index: â€œthis tag has two variants; pick the one matching the client machine.â€ At runtime, the correct one is auto-selected

 ### When you do: